 Receiving a massage isn’t exactly as efficient as swallowing a pill, but it doesn’t have the gastro or brain-dulling side effects of some medications.
 And you may find an expert massage to be an extremely effective method of grounding and relaxation.
 You are not alone in having this positive response to knowledgeable bodywork.
 All primates groom one another, because social grooming calms and soothes and helps you cope.
 For humans, expert massage brings centuries of study to this form of natural healing.

 “Studies show that massage reduces depression, and massage reduces anxiety,” cites the Ann Arbor massage therapist.
-“At Thrive Massage and Bodywork, I have been able to help people deal with their anxiety for two decades,” Heidi says.
+“At Thrive Massage and Bodywork, we have been able to help people deal with their anxiety for over two decades,” Heidi says.

-“Call, email or book online for your appointment.
-I may be able to provide important relief and help you get on with your life.
-If you are looking for a new inner calm, please visit me at my Ann Arbor Massage office to begin your journey!”
+“Call, email or book online for your appointment. we may be able to provide important relief and help you get on with your life.
+If you are looking for a new inner calm, please visit us at our Ann Arbor Massage office to begin your journey!”

 “Thrive Massage Ann Arbor at 2500 Packard Street, www.thriveannarbor.com”